valerino/cpp-chip8/src/emulators/chip8/README.md

     // emulate eti-660 (changes the rom start address), default is false "mode_eti660": false,

+    // override speed, default is for chip8 to run at about 500hz and super-chip8 to run at about 1000hz "cpu_target_hz": 1000,

     // some games breaks if vertical wrap is enabled (default) "fix_disable_vertical_wrap":false,